 The change is currently being tested in six countries, including Slovakia, Serbia and Sri Lanka – and will seemingly make pages even less attractive to those looking to grow their social media following for themselves or their business.

 It has been more difficult to get engagement and reach from your Facebook page than it has from your personal profile for a long time now, and this will make it even more difficult and have a big impact on how people use Facebook.

-The main benefit of Facebook pages are running Facebook Ads, which can be used to retarget existing customers, people who have visited your website or those on your mailing list.
-So it’s unlikely this will be the end of pages altogether – but it will be interesting to see how it effects the dynamic of how we use Facebook.
+The main benefit of Facebook pages is running Facebook Ads, which can be used to retarget existing customers, people who have visited your website or those on your mailing list.
+So it’s unlikely this will be the end of pages altogether – but it will be interesting to see how it affects the dynamic of how we use Facebook.

 Most likely we’ll see less quality content from pages, and more promoted posts linking to pages where you need to sign up to a mailing list to receive the content.

 In current tests pages have been a 60% to 80% fall in engagement – which will destroy many small business pages who rely on organic reach via social media channels such as Facebook.

 If this feels like a squeeze by Facebook to get more money out of their users to reach their own followers – then that’s probably because it is.
 It has been summed up quite aptly by Matt Inman of The Oatmeal in the cartoon below:

 Where will it end?
 Who knows – it’s difficult to say if Facebook will implement the changes worldwide as it decides whether the short-term cash influx, by forcing Pages to run more ads, is worth the possible long-term detrimental effects on the Facebook brand.

 Facebook has in recent years been able to pretty much do what they want, as Twitter has become an echo chamber and LinkedIn has for years been full of “me” posts, sales pitches and job advertisements.